 - We can identify at an early stage in the development process the need for specialist input (e.g. listed buildings, trees, noise, highways advice, flood risk)

-Detailed guidance on how to make a request for pre-application planning advice is set out in the Guidance Note, which is available from the Downloads tab.
+Detailed guidance on how to make a request for pre-application planning advice is set out in the Guidance Note.
 The Council will require a minimum level of information in order to properly assess a development proposal, and which is clearly set out in the Guidance Note.

 When considering a request for pre-application planning advice, the Council will provide advice that will include the following;